Gasp! Beyoncé Fell on the Coachella Stage

-Beyoncés, they’re just like us. .0001 percent of the time.
+Beyoncés, they’re just like us — .0001 percent of the time.
 Capping off her already-iconic two headlining performances at this year’s Coachella festival, Bey shared a cute moment with her sister, Solange, on stage as the siblings did a dance-off to the certified seduction jam “Get Me Bodied.”
-The sister act was supposed to go as follows: Bey picks up Solegend, they gyrate a little, and Solegend flutters back down to the ground.
+The sister act was supposed to go as follows: Bey picks up Solange, they gyrate a little, and Solange flutters back down to the ground.
 Except, nah, not this time.
 Twist!
 A fatal drop occurs, and by fatal drop, we mean the duo has a good giggle about it and continue on their merry way.
 Those stilettos, man.
 They didn’t come to play.

 Won’t you get the stage bodied?